 Specific Housing Options

 Prospective residents interested in living in Henderson House must attend one informational session hosted in the house.
 The dates are November 17th (5:15 PM), December 8th (5:15 PM), January 20th (5:15 PM), or January 24th (5:15 PM) February 3rd at (5:15 PM).
 To register for a session, please visit the Sessions @ Michigan website.
-If you are unable to attend one of the four sessions offered or would like more information about Henderson House or the application process, please email firstname.lastname@example.org.
+If you are unable to attend one of the four sessions offered or would like more information about Henderson House or the application process, please email email@example.com.

 There are a limited number of rooms reserved for returning Honors students in Honors Housing.
 You will receive an email with a selection time slot on January 28.
 This time slot is the only opportunity you will have to select your own room.